astral-sh/ruff/crates/ruff_python_formatter/README.md

 Similar to Black, running `ruff format /path/to/file.py` will format the given file or directory in-place, while `ruff format --check /path/to/file.py` will avoid writing any formatted files back, instead exiting with a non-zero status code if any files are not already formatted.

-In future releases, the Ruff formatter will be integrated into `ruff check`.

 ### VS Code